 Beginner: Elementary, Beginner, Basic, Pre-Intermediate, and Limited Working Proficiency

 Download the Resume Guide for sample resumes and additional tips.
+Here are samples of resume in Microsoft Word formats.

 Cover Letter Writing